gradle/gradle/design-docs/credentials-container.md

-This specification is a proposal for the introduction of a top-level credentials container and some fundamental changes to how repository transports, and they're authentication mechanisms, are modeled
+This specification is a proposal for the introduction of a top-level credentials container and some fundamental changes to how repository transports, and authentication mechanisms, are modeled

 # Why?